Naimulnobel/naimulnobel/README.md

 #### Software Engineer
 Passionate, self-taught, extremely motivated software engineer.
 Love to work with backend technologies.
 Have strong background in backend development.
 A hard worker and a self-learner.
 In search of an opportunity where I can make the best use of my skills and build awesome products.

-Skills: Express, Django, Mysql, MongoDB
+Skills: Node, Express, Django, Mysql, MongoDB

 - 🔭 I’m currently working on Nodejs, Python
 - 🌱 I’m currently learning Design patterns